Wearable Device Challenge Guidelines

 School Name-Teacher Name-Team Name-Ad Campaign

-Register each competing student individually by April 1, 2017 and upload a poster and ad campaign for each team.
-Come to NC State’s Centennial Campus on April 19, 2017 to present your work.
+Register each competing student individually no later than March 19, 2019 and upload a poster and ad campaign for each team.
+Come to NC State’s Centennial Campus on April 2, 2019 to present your work.

 Each team will have a designated table with an easel to hold your poster. *Posters will be printed by the ASSIST Center and ready for display upon arrival at the competition.*